 - SD-3: Study group organizational information.

-- Meeting wikis: Contains meeting-specific wikis that contain all the meeting's agendas, detailed schedules, and discussion notes, as well as a meeting-nonspecific wiki containing timeless information such as how to join the mailing lists.
+- Meeting wikis: Contains meeting-specific wikis that contain all the meeting's agendas, detailed schedules, and discussion notes, as well as a meeting-nonspecific wiki containing timeless information such as how to join the mailing lists and manage your own list subscriptions.

 Code of conduct

-WG21 participants acknowledge the responsibility and value of participating in developing International Standards (ISes) and Technical Specifications (TSes).
-To ensure a productive and professional environment, WG21 participants follow the ISO Code of Conduct (Code) in our face-to-face meetings, teleconferences, and mailing list discussions.
+WG21 participants, most of whom are volunteers, acknowledge the responsibility and value of participating in developing International Standards (ISes) and Technical Specifications (TSes).
+To ensure a productive and professional environment, WG21 participants follow the ISO Code of Conduct (Code) in our teleconferences, mailing list discussions, and face-to-face meetings (on- and off-site and during meeting and non-meeting times).

 The Code includes, in part: